"I needed to protect my mindset" - Naomi Osaka opens up in recent interview

 Naomi Osaka does not regret opening up about her mental struggles as she is in a much better place now while also embracing inspiring others to do the same.

 Osaka’s decision to skip press conferences at last year’s French Open to protect her mental health caused a lot of controversy in the world of tennis.
-She later withdrew from the event after being threatened to be thrown out.
+She later withdrew from the event after receiving a fine and facing even more questions about her decision.

-She then went public with mental health struggles that lasted a few years including depression and anxiety.
-In a recent interview with Self, the tennis star talked about her decision to go public about her mental struggles and how many famous athletes reached out to her:
+She then went public with mental health struggles, including depression and anxiety.
+In a recent interview with Self, Osaka talked about her decision to open up about her mental struggles and how many famous athletes reached out to her:

 "I just didn’t feel like I had to do things for others.
 I wanted to start listening to myself and doing things that I needed to do to protect my mindset.
 After I opened up about my struggles, I spoke to a lot of athletes that told me they too had quietly been suffering."